xiebaiyuan/nvim-lua/README.md

 ### Introduction
 My configuration is based on [nvchad](https://github.com/NvChad/NvChad), which is a great framework and highly recommended to get to know.

+It is recommended that those who are able to do so can configure themselves through this framework.

 ### Install
 Install it & it's plugins with: